S3 Storage Engine Internals

 s3_block_size).
 Internally the S3 page cache uses pages of aria-block-size for splitting the blocks read from S3.

 ALTER TABLE will first create a local table in the normal Aria on disk format and then move both index and data to S3 in buckets of S3_BLOCK_SIZE.
 The .frm file is also copied to S3 for discovery to support discovery for other MariaDB servers.
+One can also use ALTER TABLE to change the structure of an S3 table.

 One of the properties of many S3 implementations is that they favor large